-The Center for the Humanities manages several endowments for library acquisitions, such as purchasing a significant private library, the complete run of a journal, an important manuscript, or a database of otherwise inaccessible material.
+The Center for the Humanities manages several endowments that provide funds for library acquisitions, such as purchasing a significant private library, the complete run of a journal, an important manuscript, a rare printed book, or a database of otherwise inaccessible material.
 These funds are meant to supplement, not replace, the normal library purchasing fund, and may be used to build the collection in one of the university’s recently inaugurated areas of study.
-Proposals should specify the importance of items beyond an individual faculty member’s research area.
-Faculty making applications for library acquisitions must include a letter of support from the appropriate collection development librarian and the chair of the relevant department with the application.
+Proposals should specify the importance of items proposed for purchase to a community of users; these funds are not intended to purchase materials of interest to only one faculty member.

 Publication Costs for Faculty in the Humanities

-Faculty may apply for funds to support production costs after a peer-reviewed monograph has been accepted for publication.
+Faculty may apply for funds to support production costs of humanities related publications after a peer-reviewed monograph has been accepted for publication.
 Applicants must submit a letter from the press as well as a letter from their department chair.
 Applications for these awards are accepted throughout the year on a rolling basis.

-Each year the Boston University Center for the Humanities gives awards ranging from $1,000 to $5,000 to distinguished undergraduate and graduate students in the humanities.
-Students are nominated by their departments or programs or may submit an application individually.
+Each year the Boston University Center for the Humanities gives awards ranging from $1,000 to $7,000 to distinguished undergraduate and graduate students in the humanities.
 We give awards to undergraduates in their sophomore or junior year who are declared majors in a humanities department or program, and to humanities graduate students who have completed all PhD requirements except the dissertation.
 Students in eligible departments and programs are encouraged to apply.
 Each eligible department is charged with making sure that at least 2 eligible students at each level apply.
-The Student Award application deadline is April 1 and the awards are given out in a ceremony the week before graduation in May.
+The Student Award application deadline is March 1st and the awards are given out in a ceremony the week before graduation in May.
 Students may only win a BUCH Student Award one time.
 Students may use their award money in any way they see fit.
 These are not Fellowships.

 The following funds support general unrestricted awards: